watermelon growing tips

 During the ‘wet season’, fungal diseases and bugs cause the maximum grief.
 Consequently, it is good to harvest just before these things start causing you too much of a problem.

-Watermelon Growing Tips from Seed
+Watermelon Growing from Seed

 Watermelon seeds need warm soil to germinate, so wait until the temperatures reach at least 18.5 celsius (65F) at a depth of four inches before direct sowing.